 OPC-UA transparent interworking would be developed as the next phase of TR.
 Target TS could be [b-oneM2M TS-0033] Proximal IoT interworking or a new TS.

-To support OPC-UA resource model mapping as described in 11.3.3, <flexContainer> needs to be further specified in the TS and summarized within [b-Y.oneM2M TS-0001] 9.6.1.2.2 including opcuaView, opcuaObject, opcuaObjectType, etc. As a conclusion from 11.3.3 and 11.3.4, OPC UA Method and ReferenceType nodes should be mapped to <contentInstance> resource.
+To support OPC-UA resource model mapping as described in 11.3.3, <flexContainer> needs to be further specified in the TS and summarized within [b-oneM2M TS-0001] 9.6.1.2.2 including opcuaView, opcuaObject, opcuaObjectType, etc. As a conclusion from 11.3.3 and 11.3.4, OPC UA Method and ReferenceType nodes should be mapped to <contentInstance> resource.

 Simultaneously, towards OPC-UA procedure mapping in 11.3.4, new messages format of each discovery, simple reading, subscription and notification service procedure would be provided in the TS.
 Mappings should be defined in details, e.g. OPC UA Views mapped to oneM2M <accessControlPolicy>, OPC UA queue attributes mapped to oneM2M CMDH buffer.